pacs-course/pacs-examples/Examples/CONTENT.md

   * `Horner` The Horner rule to compute polynomials efficiently, in a serial environment at least, the code is inherently scalar.
   * `IntegerOverflow` An example that shows how integer overflow produces non-intuitive results. *Beware of integer overflows*.
 In `Ulilities/absdiff.hpp` you find a function that computes the absolute difference of two integers, eliminating the risk of overflow
   * if the integers are unsigned.
   * `LambdaExpr` Some examples of lambda expressions.
-Lambda expressions are a very powerful tool, they are the equivalent of function handles in Matlab.
+Lambda expressions are a very powerful tool; they are the equivalent of function handles in MATLAB.
   * `Linkage` Use of `extern` to create variables with external linkage (i.e. global/namespace variable) and unnamed `namespace` and `static` specifiers to have functions with local linkage (i.e. visible only in the current translation unit).
 A bit of technical stuff.
   * `MoveSemantic_simple` An illustration of move semantics that shows which constructor/assignment operator is called on l-values and r-values.
   * `Numeric_limits`.
 An example that uses almost all the facilities provided by `numeric_limits<>`, just to show what they do.
-  * `Odr` An example on the one definition rules and also on a dangerous situation if things are not done correctly.
-A bit technical stuff.
+  * `Odr` An example of the one definition rules and also a dangerous situation if things are not done correctly.
+A bit of technical stuff.
   * `OrderingAndSpaceShip` An example of the ordering relation concepts introduced in C++20.
-It also shows how to use the spaceship operator and defaulted comparison operators.
+It also shows how to use the spaceship operator and default comparison operators.
   * `Polygon`.
 A classic example of *polymorphism*: a hierarchy of polygon classes.
   * `Preprocessor`.
-A simple example that shows what happens if you look at a code after having run the preprocessor.
+A simple example showing what happens when you look at the code after running the preprocessor.
 Just to show that `#include` does what it says and that `-D` sets a preprocessor variable.
-  * `RandomDistribution` An example of use of different random number engines and distribution of the standard library.
-It uses `gnuplot-iostream` to plot histograms on the screen.
-You must have `gnuplot` installed and also some boost libraries. `gnuplot-iostream` is provided with the Utilities.
+  * `RandomDistribution` An example of the use of different random number engines and distribution of the standard library.
+It uses `gnuplot-iostream` to plot histograms on-screen.
+You must have `gnuplot` installed, as well as some Boost libraries. `gnuplot-iostream` is provided with the Utilities.
   * `Rational`.
-An example on operator overloading: a class for rational numbers.
+An example of operator overloading: a class for rational numbers.
   * `RefBindings` Another example of reference bindings rules, where I show all the possibilities of reference bindings.
 See also `Bindings`.
   * `ReferenceWrapper` Just to show that thanks to the reference wrapper utility, you may store "references" in a container.
 Typically, containers may contain only first-class objects, not references; however, reference wrappers come to the rescue.
   * `Scope`: An old example of scoping rules.
   * `SimpleProgram` A simple program that adds two numbers.
 Just a little more complicated than `Hello World`.
   * `SmartPointers`: An example of the use of smart pointers.
   * `StaticMembers` A possible use of static member variables: count how many objects of a given type you have in the code.
-  * `STL/` A folder with examples on various utilities of the STL, and some tricks! .
+  * `STL/` A folder with examples on various utilities of the STL, and some tricks!
     - `STL/cont` The use of some containers.
     - `STL/FileSystem` The new facility to traverse and examine file systems.
     - `STL/Map` The powerful C++ associative container.
     - `STL/Optional` The new `std::optional` utility to represent *missing data*.
-    - `STL/RangesAndViews` An example of the use of ranges and views, introduced in c++20.
-It also contains example of the use of the new *contrained algorithms*: more convenient to use and more powerful than the usual ones.
+    - `STL/RangesAndViews` An example of the use of ranges and views, introduced in C++20.
+It also contains examples of the use of the new *constrained algorithms*: more convenient to use and more powerful than the usual ones.
     - `STL/Reduce` The new utilities `reduce` and `transform_reduce` that perform reduction and transformation operations on ranges, possibly in parallel
     - `STL/Set` The use of set with different comparison operators.
     - `STL/SetEdge` Again, the use of a comparison operator to distinguish between directed or undirected graphs.